cesar-guillen/Security-Notes/1. Mastering Security Basics/Logging and Monitoring.md

 2. `/var/log/secure`: Contains information related to the authentication and authorization of user sessions.

 ## Network Logs
-Record logs of the traffic in the network.
-Routers, Switches, Firewall. etc.
+Record logs of the traffic in the network. [[Basic Network Infrastructure|Routers, Switches, Firewall]]. etc.

 1. **Firewall Logs**: Track attempted accesses to the network, time, ports, IPs
 2. **IDS/IPS Logs**: Good amount of data, what was blocked or deemed malicious